truth-josstice/dev1002_assessment03/README.md

      DATABASE_URI with string connected to your PostgreSQL database
      ```

-   - Set up a SECRET_KEY variable by running the below code:
+   - Set up a SECRET_KEY variable by running the below code, or following another safe encryption protocol:

      ```python
      python3 -c 'import os; print(os.urandom(16))'